defisym/OpenFusionExamples/Extensions/FFMpeg/ToInstall/Files/Help/FFMpeg/FFMpeg.md

     #define AVSEEK_FLAG_ANY      4 ///< seek to any frame, even non-keyframes
     #define AVSEEK_FLAG_FRAME    8 ///< seeking based on frame number
   ```

+- Cache Video
+  - *decrypt given file then cache it in memory*
+- Erase Cached Video
+  - *erase cached given file*
+  - *the file is using now won't be erased*
+  - *input an empty file name will erase all cached file*

 - Set Queue Size
   - see Properties->Queue